MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/implement-multiple-projects-aad-tenant.md

 ## Disadvantages of multiple LCS projects

-The following are some disadvantages to having multiple LCS projects:
+Here are some of the disadvantages to having multiple LCS projects:

 - Master data isn't shared.
 - Intercompany transactions aren't supported.